tno-ssi-lab/standardisation-overview/mscvLeuken-overview.md

 <br></br>

 This standard formalizes the protocol to issue credentials by specifying the following four messages in the protocol:
-- Holder $\rightarrow$ issuer: what credential the holder would like to receive from the issuer.
+- Holder &rarr; issuer: what credential the holder would like to receive from the issuer.
-- Issuer $\rightarrow$ holder: offer the credential and possibly its notify the price.
+- Issuer &rarr; holder: offer the credential and possibly its notify the price.
-- Holder $\rightarrow$ issuer: request the credential.
+- Holder &rarr; issuer: request the credential.
-- Issuer $\rightarrow$ holder: issue the credential.
+- Issuer &rarr; holder: issue the credential.

 The **proof type** can be JWT, JSON-LID or ZKP.